-For an "OOP Drop" threshold, additions could be added to resources to equal to the implicit shelter expenditures added to the threshold for homeowners without a mortgage and for renters receiving housing subsidies.
+For an OOP Drop threshold, additions would be added to resources equal to the implicit additional shelter expenditures added to the threshold for homeowners without a mortgage and for renters receiving housing subsidies.

 4. OOP-Adjust

 A fourth option alleviates the potential bias from dropping these families before producing the FCSU threshold.
 For this option, we adjust their OOP spending on FCSU to reflect levels of spending as if homeowners without a mortgage had a mortgage and subsidized renters did not receive a subsidy.
 We refer to this option as OOP-Adjust.